-This is the capstone design course for the Biological Engineering program.
-Teams normally of 3-4 students apply engineering analysis and design principles to a problem in a biological system or process.
+This is the capstone design course for the Environmental Engineering program.
+Teams normally of 3-4 students apply engineering analysis and design principles to an environmental engineering problem.
 A completely specified solution at the level of preliminary or final design is required, including assessment of socio-economic and environmental impact.
 This is a small group design that requires reports and a poster presentation to a professional standard.
 Ethics and legal case studies relevant to professional engineering practice are presented during the lectures.
 Only students currently registered in ENGG4000 will be permitted to select this course.

-Pre-Requisites: Restrictions:

-All 1000 and 2000 level core courses and ENGG4000 Registration in semester 8 (last semester) of the BENG program and in a maximum of 3.25 credits registration.
+Pre-Requisites:All 1000 and 2000 level core courses and ENGG4000Restrictions:Registration in semester 8 (last semester) of the BENG program and in a maximum of 3.25 credits registration.
 Students must have a minimum cumulative average of 60% or higher in ALL ENGG courses.
 Restriction waiver requests are handled by the Director, School of Engineering, or designate.